Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 So now that you know the importance of water in pizza making, what is the best water for pizza dough, and how to manage temperature, volume, and water quality.

-You should be able to troubleshoot your pizza dough and determine if anything went wrong or if you developed a formula that gives you the results you like.
+You should be able to troubleshoot your pizza dough and determine if anything went wrong or if you developed a formula that gives you the desired results.

 By tasting your pizza, you can reveal how water affected the overall pizza structure and flavor; and if it met your expectations.